-- I.D.2.d) security and safety measures appropriate to the participating site: and.
-(Core) - I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
-(Core) - I.D.3.
+l.D.2.d) security and safety measures appropriate to the participating site; and, (Core) I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
+(Core) I.D.3.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
-(Core) - I.D.4.
+(Core) I.D.4.
 The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program.
-(Core) - I.D.4.a) A sufficient number and variety of new and follow-up patients must be available to ensure adequate inpatient and outpatient experience for each fellow without adversely diluting the educational experience of the orthopaedic surgery residents if present.
-(Core) - I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
-It should be structured to optimize education for all learners present.
+(Core) I.D.4.a) A sufficient number and variety of new and follow-up adult and pediatric hand surgery patients must be available to ensure adequate operative experience and progressive surgical responsibility for each fellow without adversely diluting the educational experience of residents, if present.
+(Core)

+- I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
+It should be structured to optimize education for all learners present. - I.E.1.
+Fellows should contribute to the education of residents in core programs, if present.
+(Core)